How to get a Student loan in New Zealand

-The StudyLink loans have several major advantages which make them a top choice for students.
+StudyLink loans have several major advantages which make them a top choice for students.
 Firstly, there is no means test so you can qualify no matter how much income you or your family earns.
 Additionally, it is an unsecured loan.
-Perhaps the best part is that you do not have to pay interest rate if you study in New Zealand.
+Perhaps the best part is that you do not have to pay an interest rate if you study in New Zealand.
 If you choose to study abroad, you will most probably have to incur this cost, however.
 With a loan, you can cover all of your expenses, if you wish.
 The repayment begins only after you start earning employment income above a certain limit.

-The main drawback of the government student loans is that there are limits to how much you can borrow.
+The main drawback of government student loans is that there are limits to how much you can borrow.
 In this situation, you may have to get any extra money which you need from elsewhere.

 How to obtain a Government loan